angusmillar/Deprecated-Pyro/README.md

 1. First clone from the GitHub repository: https://github.com/angusmillar/Pyro.git and then open in Visual Studio 2017.
 2. Right click the main Solution 'Pyro' and select 'Restore Nuget packages' and then 'F6' to Build Solution.
 3. You will then need to configure to your development environment database connection string by editing this file: `Pyro.ConsoleServer\App_Data\Connectons.config`
+4. Then right click the project named 'Pyro.DbManager' and select 'Set as StartUp Project'
+5. Hit 'F5' to start 'Pyro.DbManager' console application project and follow the prompts to create the intial database.
-4. The right click the project named 'Pyro.ConsoleServer' and select 'Set as StartUp Project'
+6. Then right click the project named 'Pyro.ConsoleServer' and select 'Set as StartUp Project'
-5. Hit 'F5' to start the project.
+7. Hit 'F5' to start the 'Pyro.ConsoleServer' project.
-6. A console window open with the Pyro logo in yellow and the message "Please wait while database schema loads".
-If this is the first time running the application the database will be created at this stage and seeded with referance data.
-This may take take 4 to 5 min to complete.
-On all subsequent starts only the database schema is loaded which takes just over 1 minute to complete.
+8. A console window opens with the Pyro logo in yellow and the message "Please wait while database schema loads", this will take about 1 min.
-7. Once the load is completed the console will change from yellow to blue and the server is ready for calls to its FHRI API.
+9. Once the load is completed the console will change from yellow to blue and the server is ready for calls to its FHRI API.
 The console will state the FHIR API endpoint.
 The default is `http://localhost:8888/fhir`

 ## Understanding the solution a little deeper ##

-There are two key projects you will need to understand, the development environment and the production environment.
-They are as follows:
+There are three key projects you will need to understand:

+*Pyro.DbManager for database management
+*Pyro.ConsoleServer as the development environment *Pyro.WebApi as the production environment

+**Database Management**

+The `Pyro.DbManager` project will is a console application that will connect to the databse and create or upgrade the database as required.
+This project MUST be run before any other inorder to setup the database.
+When run in the debugger (Visual Studio) it uses the connection string found in the `Pyro.ConsoleServer` project e.g `Pyro.ConsoleServer\App_Data\Connectons.config`.
+When run outside of the debugger it expects to find a web.config file in the parent directory from where it is run, it will use the connection string referanced from this web.config file which will typlicaly be the Connectons.config file found in the App_Data directory of the same pareent directory.
+This is true when deployed in IIS and the Pyro.DbManager.exe is found in the bin folder, so in this case you just need to run the Pyro.DbManager.exe stright from the bin folder to create or update the production database.

 **Development Environment**

 The `Pyro.ConsoleServer` project will run the server in console mode and is the primary way to use the server if in a development environment.
 It's quicker to start and logs on screen the HTTP request coming in.
 The FHIR server is fully functional run this way.
-Before you run this project you will need to change the connection string for the `Pyro.ConsoleServer` project.
-This can be found in the file:
+Before you run this project you will need to have configured the connection string as showen below and you must have first run the `Pyro.DbManager` project which will have initalised your database.

 `Pyro.ConsoleServer\App_Data\Connectons.config`

-Just change the `connectionString` element to meet your database.

-You may also like to change the `ServiceBaseURL` property, the endpoint the fhir server will run from. this can be done in the file:
+You may also like to change the `ServiceBaseURL` property which is the endpoint the FHIR server will run from.
+This can be done in the file:

 `Pyro.ConsoleServer\App_Data\PyroApp.config`